-- Report results below the MDL as "not detected" (ND). - Report results between the MDL and MQL (MRL, LOQ, etc.) with qualification for the quantified value given. - Report results above the MQL with a value (and its associated uncertainty if required).
+- Report results below the MDL as "not detected" (ND), LRL (MRL, MQL, LOQ, etc.). - Report results between the MDL and MQL with qualification for the quantified value given. - Report results above the MQL with a value and its associated error.